mira97ali/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13. Being unique is better than being perfect

-Wrote script that takes a list of words as input and prints only words that appear exactly once using "echo", "cat", "tr", "sort", and "uniq"
+Wrote script that takes a list of words as input and prints only words that appear exactly once using "cat", "sort", and "uniq" with the flag -u to output lines that are not repeated in the input